You can try isometric back strengthening exercises if you want to strengthen your back muscles without putting much stress on your spinal muscles.

 - Do two sets of 15 seconds each.

 6. Locust Pose

-- Hold in this position for couple 10 to 15 seconds and then return on floor.
+- Hold in this position for a couple of 10 to 15 seconds and then return to the floor.

 - Keep your arms straight throughout the movement.